veritas44/WebDAV-streamer/README.md

 ## WebDAV streamer ##
 WebDAV streamer is a simple PHP web application for streaming music and video from a WebDAV share (like ownCloud) to the browser.
 It only requires PHP and ffmpeg, and setting it up should not take too long.
+(Suggestions are welcome, just contact me)

 **How to set it up:**